-The National Academy of Sciences, National Academy of Engineering, Institute of Medicine, and National Research Council are trusted and valuable resources for independent, expert advice -- not only for Congress and the federal government, but also for state and local government agencies, nonprofit institutions and foundations, and others.
+The National Academies of Sciences, Engineering, and Medicine are trusted and valuable resources for independent, expert advice -- not only for Congress and the federal government, but also for state and local government agencies, nonprofit institutions and foundations, and others.
 Those who request a study depend upon our reputation for independence and unique ability to bring together leading experts, weigh the evidence, and produce reports that inform sound policies and educate the public.

 Read or download thousands of our reports online at the National Academies Press.

 Government agencies may need independent reviews of their programs or guidance on future research efforts.
 Congress or the administration may want an assessment of the latest scientific evidence before making policy decisions.
 Nongovernmental organizations or nonprofits may want to raise awareness about the science behind certain issues.
 Other sponsors provide fundamental support for ongoing activities.

 Although we are best known for our consensus studies, sponsors may choose to support a variety of projects or activities to meet their needs.
 They include:

 - workshops that bring together leading experts and interested parties to examine issues in depth

 - roundtables and standing committees that meet regularly and provide ongoing guidance on particular subjects